charmplusplus/charm4py/docs/profiling.rst

 is called when one of its channels receives a message).
 There is also some receive overhead due to chares migrating into this PE (method ``migrated``).

+To use cProfile, the extension modules need to be rebuilt with profiling enabled.
+This can be done by setting the ``CHARM4PY_BUILD_CPROFILE`` environment variable.
+To enable cProfile, set ``charm.options.cprofiling`` to ``True`` before the runtime starts.
+This will dump a profiling output file for each PE.
+Note that the entry method that calls ``charm.exit()`` needs to be made a coroutine.

 .. _Projections: https://charm.readthedocs.io/en/latest/projections/manual.html